PacktPublishing/Python-Image-Processing-Cookbook/README.md

 ### Chapter 9
-Face Detection and Recognition, is where you will learn how to use different Python libraries (scikit-learn, OpenCV, dlib, TensorFlow, Keras, PyTorch, DeepFace, and FaceNet) for face detection in images.
+Face Detection and Recognition, is where you will learn how to use different Python libraries and models (scikit-learn, OpenCV, dlib, TensorFlow, Keras, PyTorch, DeepFace, and FaceNet) for face detection in images.
 You'll also learn how to implement facial keypoint recognition and facial/emotion/gender recognition with deep learning.